TrellixVulnTeam/swahilipython_SCMU/Doc/library/cmath.rst

-   On platforms with hardware and system-level support for signed zeros, functions involving branch cuts are continuous on *both* sides of the branch cut: the sign of the zero distinguishes one side of the branch cut from the other.
+   On platforms with hardware and system-level support for signed zeros, functions involving branch cuts are continuous on *both* sides of the branch cut: the sign of the zero distinguishes one side of the branch cut kutoka the other.
 On platforms that do not support signed zeros the continuity is as specified below.

-Conversions to and from polar coordinates
+Conversions to and kutoka polar coordinates
 -----------------------------------------

 A Python complex number ``z`` is stored internally using *rectangular*